amir-mirzakhani/paintapp.github.io/README.md

 ## Demo

-You can try out the Paint App [here](https://your-app-url.com).
+You can try out the Paint App [here](https://amir-mirzakhani.github.io/paintapp.github.io/).

 ## Installation

 To run the Paint App locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone https://github.com/amir-mirzakhani/paintapp.github.io.git`
-2. Navigate to the project directory: `cd your-repo`
+2. Navigate to the project directory: `cd paintapp`
 3. Open the `index.html` file in your preferred web browser.

 ## Technologies Used